Pasar Ramadhan Kampung Melayu, Pulau Pinang | Best recipes, foods and travel

 I wish all Muslims readers of Best Recipe blog Selamat Berpuasa and Happy Ramadhan.

-6 Comments on “Pasar Ramadhan Kampung Melayu, Pulau Pinang”
+6 Replies to “Pasar Ramadhan Kampung Melayu, Pulau Pinang”

 Bubur lambuk tastes like the usual rice porridge with hints of spices, savoury and a lil’ sweetness.